Who is able to purchase the wedding insurance policy?

 We are having two ceremonies/two receptions, will this be covered by your policy?

 Yes, the policy can cover up to two ceremonies and two receptions.

 Does the wedding insurance policy also include cover for my honeymoon?

 No, you will need to purchase a separate travel insurance policy.
-A quote for travel insurance can be provided here.

 Would your policy cover a situation in which my partner, a member of the armed forces, is posted overseas?